Mouth breathing: George Catlin

 George Catlin was a 19th-century American painter, author, and traveler, who specialized in portraits of Native Americans in the Old West.
 Travelling to the American West five times during the 1830s, he wrote about, and painted portraits that depicted, the life of the Plains Indians.
 He was also the author of several books, including The Breath of Life (later retitled as Shut Your Mouth and Save Your Life) in 1862.
 It was based on his experiences traveling through the West, where he observed a consistent lifestyle habit among the Native American communities he encountered: a preference for nose breathing over mouth breathing.
 He also observed that they had perfectly straight teeth.
 He repeatedly heard that this was because they believed that mouth breathing made an individual weak and caused disease, while nasal breathing made the body strong and prevented disease.
 He also observed that mothers repeatedly closed the mouth of their infants while they were sleeping, to instill nasal breathing as a habit.

 Yoga

 Yogis such as B. K. S. Iyengar advocated both inhaling and exhaling through the nose in the practice of yoga, rather than inhaling through the nose and exhaling through the mouth, using the phrase, "the nose is for breathing, the mouth is for eating."

-Elsewhere in the animal kingdom
+Mouth taping

+Mouth taping is the practice of keeping the lips shut while sleeping with a strip of surgical tape.
+This is intended to prevent mouth breathing during sleep.
+The health effects of mouth taping have been little researched.

+In non-human animals

 Lambs are noted to only switch to mouth breathing when the nasal passages are completely obstructed, with hypoxaemia having developed also as a result.